 Excess dust in your air conditioning system can cause allergy and respiratory problems for you and your family.
 Over time, dirt, debris, dust and dander builds up inside of the air conditioning system and air ducts.
 The Environmental Protection Agency has stated that indoor air is up to 70% more contaminated than outdoor air.
 Left untreated, you may experience allergy and respiratory problems.
 According to the American College of Allergists, 50% of all illnesses are either caused or aggravated by polluted indoor air.

-Proper air duct cleaning in Houston, Tx removes the excess dust in your A/C system, so that your air vents aren’t sending old dust or cat dander back into your home.
+Proper air duct cleaning removes the excess dust from your A/C system so that your air vents aren’t sending old dust or cat dander back into your home.

 Mold or Fungus?

 Mold or fungus that is visible on your ceiling register and vents is a major reason to have your air ducts cleaned.
 With the high humidity levels of Houston, mold and fungus are common in the supply plenums (the box that the ducts hook up to before they go out to the rooms) and register boxes (the recessed box above the sheet-rock that the ceiling register/vents attaches to).
 Indeed, one out of six people who suffer from allergies do so as a direct result of the fungi and bacteria in their air duct systems.

 Removing mold and fungus is an important part of successful air duct cleaning in Houston, TX, and in the surrounding areas.
 To thoroughly address this problem, we must first get rid of the mold or fungus’s food source: the dust, debris, and dander in the A/C system.
 The next step is to treat the air ducts with an anti-microbial fog, followed by an anti-fungal coating to inhibit future mold or fungus growth.